mal-lang/mal-toolbox-tutorial/README.md

 # mal-toolbox-tutorial
 A tutorial on how to use mal-toolbox and associated tools.
-This tutorial is written to work for mal-toolbox 0.3.*.
+This tutorial is written to work for mal-toolbox and mal-simulator 1.0.*.

 ## What is MAL?
 A language to create cyber threat modeling systems for specific domains.